Export Promotion Reimbursement

 - New product development or alteration of existing products

 - Cellphones and cellphone charges

 Applicants must be approved prior to the commencement of the proposed export activity.

 Applicants must demonstrate that the proposed export activity will support a new international market entry or a new market expansion project such as a new product launch, selling to a new geographical area within a country, or catering to a new industry sector.
 Qualifying export activities must be completed by September 29, 2020.

-Eligible small businesses must meet the following criteria in order to be considered to receive an Export Promotion Reimbursement.
+An eligible small business must meet the following criteria in order to be considered to receive a Market Finder Reimbursement:

 - Is organized or incorporated in the United States

 - Has a physical address located in West Virginia

 - Complies with The U.S. Small Business Administration (SBA) size standards

 - Has been in business for no less than one (1) year